No Love Deep Web

 No Love Deep Web is the second studio album by American experimental hip hop group Death Grips, originally released via their website on October 1, 2012.
 Recorded from May to August 2012, it exhibited what the group described as a darker, more minimal style, and was leaked by Death Grips themselves due to complications over its release date with their label Epic Records, who subsequently dropped them; the album was later made available for purchase via the band's own Third Worlds imprint and Harvest Records.

-The album's release was met with strong attention from online magazines largely due to its sexually explicit album cover, which features a picture of an erect penis with the title written across it.
-Despite this, the album received generally favorable reviews from critics, who praised its complexity and stripped-down sound.
+The album's release was met with strong attention from online magazines largely due to its sexually explicit album cover, which features a picture of an erect penis with the title written across its length.
+The album received generally favorable reviews from critics, who praised its complexity and stripped-down sound.

 Production

 Background and recording

 The album was first announced in early 2012 along with the release of two tracks from their album The Money Store, and was originally titled No Love.
 A sticker was included in the physical release of The Money Store that read: "No Love.
 Fall 2012." on the reverse side.
 On April 4, 2012, Death Grips announced dates for an international supporting tour for The Money Store, later adding more to the list.
 However, shortly after the release of The Money Store, the group cancelled the entire tour so that they could finish the recording of No Love.

-Recording of the album took place from May to August 31, 2012 at MC Ride and Zach Hill's apartment in Sacramento, California.
+Recording of the album took place from May to August 31, 2012, at MC Ride and Zach Hill's apartment in Sacramento, California.
 On August 12, 2012, Death Grips announced through Pitchfork that the title of the album had been changed to No Love Deep Web and that they had recorded 20 tracks for the album and were narrowing it down to 13 tracks.